allison-johnson/sinatra-practice-it/notes.md

 - show page for individual topic (by id)
 - show page for individual question (by id)
 - show page for individual student (by id)

 - index page for questions links to individual show page for each question
 - index page for topics links to individual show page for each topic
 - index page for students links to individual show page for each student

 - questions index page only shows if correct teacher is logged in (username in URL matches current user's username)
 - students index page only shows if correct teacher is logged in (username in URL matches current user's username)
 - topics index page only shows if correct teacher is logged in (username in URL matches current user's username)

+- teacher can only view student show page if student belongs to them